ParallelMaths/parallel/pages/7-05-supernovae.md

 @[youtube](uWfzWEcm5yU?rel=0)

-So, answer the following questions, now that you know that:
+So, now that you know that, try and answer the following questions.
+Remember:

 ![](/resources/7-05-supernovae/1-volume-sphere.png){image align="center"}